cometbft/cometbft/docs/tendermint-core/using-tendermint.md

 connect to these peers regardless of the size of your address book.

 All peers relay peers they know of by default.
-This is called the peer exchange protocol (PeX).
-With PeX, peers will be gossiping about known peers and forming a network, storing peer addresses in the addrbook.
+This is called the peer exchange protocol (PEX).
+With PEX, peers will be gossiping about known peers and forming a network, storing peer addresses in the addrbook.
 Because of this, you don't have to use a seed node if you have a live persistent peer.

 #### Connecting to Peers

-To connect to peers on start-up, specify them in the `$TMHOME/config/config.toml` or on the command line.
+To connect to peers on start-up, specify them in the `$CMTHOME/config/config.toml` or on the command line.
 Use `seeds` to specify seed nodes, and
 `persistent_peers` to specify peers that your node will maintain persistent connections with.